Quantum-Aeternum/SDP_DataGenerator/README.md

 ### Dependencies

 The project requires NodeJS, NPM and the Angular CLI to run.
-Installing NodeJS (latest version: `https://nodejs.org/en/`) also installs NPM.
+Installing NodeJS ([available here](https://nodejs.org/en/)) also installs NPM.
 You can then use `npm install -g @angular/cli` to get the Angular CLI.
 Run `npm install` to download all required node modules for the project.

 ### Run local server